-STANDARDS for Learning Targets NJSLS Literacy Cross curricular CTE(NJSLS 9) Technology(NJSL8) information that common ancestry and biological evolution are supported by multiple lines of empirical evidence.
+STANDARDS for Learning Targets NJSLS Literacy Cross curricular CTE(NJSLS 9) Technology(NJSL8) HS-LS4-1 - Communicate scientific information that common ancestry and biological evolution are supported by multiple lines of empirical evidence.
 HS-LS4-2 - Construct an explanation based on evidence that the process of evolution primarily results from four factors: (1) the potential for a species to increase in number, (2) the heritable genetic variation of individuals in a species due to mutation and sexual reproduction, (3) competition for limited resources, and (4) the proliferation of those organisms that are better able to survive and reproduce in the environment.
+HS-LS4-3 - Apply concepts of statistics and probability to support explanations that organisms with an advantageous heritable trait tend to increase in proportion to organisms lacking this trait.
 RST.11-12.1 - Cite specific textual evidence to support analysis of science and technical texts, attending to important distinctions the author makes and to any gaps or inconsistencies in the account.
 RST.11-12.8 - Evaluate the hypotheses, data, analysis, and conclusions in a science or technical text, verifying the data when possible and corroborating or challenging conclusions with other sources of information.
 WHST.9-12.2 - Write informative/explanatory texts, including the narration of historical events, scientific procedures/ experiments, or technical processes.
 WHST.9-12.9 Draw evidence from informational texts to support analysis, reflection, and research.
 MP.2 - Reason abstractly and quantitatively.
 MP.4 - Model with mathematics.
-9.3.ST-SM.2 - Apply science and mathematics concepts to the development of plans, processes and projects that address real world problems.
+CTE 9.3.ST-SM.2 - Apply science and mathematics concepts to the development of plans, processes and projects that address real world problems.
 9.3.ST-SM.3 - Analyze the impact that science and mathematics has on society.
 9.3.ST.2 - Use technology to acquire, manipulate, analyze and report data.
 TECHNOLOGY 8.2.12.EC.3: Synthesize data, analyze trends, and draw conclusions regarding the effect of a technology on the individual, culture, society, and environment and share this information with the appropriate audience how natural selection leads to adaptation of populations.